 Transportation | Walt Disney World – Orlando International Airport

 How do I get from Orlando Airport to Walt Disney World?
 Plan travel to and from Walt Disney World by deciding if you are renting a car, or flying in and using a hired service.
-Since Walt Disney World does not offer complimentary service to and from the Orlando International Airport (MCO) we recommend using Mears Connect or Sunshine Flyer.
+Since Walt Disney World does not offer complimentary service to and from the Orlando International Airport (MCO) we recommend using the Mears Connect Driven By Sunshine Disney shuttle service.
 This new service is a bus service at the airport and will bring you straight to your Disney World Resort for a fee.
 Read our post on How to Get to Walt Disney World from the Airport for prices and details.